 Grants for collaboration projects are allocated according to fixed unit costs for travel, subsistence (board/lodging) and other project expenses.
 The system offers flexibility and permits moving funds within the various types of expenses included in the overall grant.
-See the guide Advice on financial management at nordplusonline.org for further details.
+See the guide Advice on financial management and documentation for granted projects at nordplusonline.org for further details.